slatedocs/slate/source/includes/_certificates.md

   -H "Authorization: APIAuth your-hmac-auth-header"
 ```

-Retrieve all certificates in your account.
+Allows you to retrieve ALL certificates in your account.

 ### HTTP Request